Debra Nash - Registered Member MBACP (Accred).

 I'm interested in relationships between people because I recognise the importance of the need to connect with others, to meet our needs and in general everyday life; however, the complexities of characters, histories, and how some people relate can have negative as well as positive effects on us as a person in our own right.
 Relationships are quite some dance if we don't know the steps...

 I'm first and foremost a Person Centred counsellor; which means I work with your emotions and how you are affected by what it is you need to speak about, and I do this by creating the most suitable environment for you to be able to speak openly and honestly about your life in complete safety.
-I have undertaken Couples specific counselling training, have additional training knowledge in CBT (Cognitive Behavioural Therapy), and I formerly qualified with Cruse too, the bereavement charity.
-I'm a registered member of the British Association for Counselling & Psychotherapy (BACP) and I am fully insured.
+I have undertaken Couples specific counselling training, have additional training knowledge in CBT (Cognitive Behavioural Therapy), and I qualified with Cruse too, the bereavement charity.
+I'm an Accredited Registered Member of the British Association for Counselling & Psychotherapy (BACP) and I am fully insured.